 The Netherlands offers outstanding support to literary translators, and I have been fortunate enough to attend numerous workshops led by some of the most respected Dutch to English translators in the business.
+In the fall of 2020 I was invited to attend the ELV masterclass in literary non-fiction translation.
 In 2017 I attended the intensive ELV summer course in literary translation in Utrecht, and in 2018 the ELV awarded me a development grant to work with an award-winning mentor on a one-to-one basis.

 My hope is that my background in music and translation will give me an edge when it comes to listening sympathetically to authors, publishers and other clients; whether I’m translating a work of literature, a non-fiction history of fashion, or a concert program.
-Book translations to date have included a how-to guide to singing, a novel about a DJ, the memoirs of a member of the Belgian Resistance, and a history of fashion.
+Book translations to date have included Connie Palmen's Your Story, My Story, Anna Enquist's The Homecoming (working title), a how-to guide to singing, the memoirs of a member of the Belgian Resistance, and a history of fashion.